nbn7272/FNF-Fusion-Engine/README.md

 # Features

  - **Improved Input System Customization**
-	 - Adds week 7 like input as an option.
+	 - Adds "week 7 like"input  system  as an option (pressing a note when there is no note to hit will make you lose health and points).
  - **New Accuracy Mode**
 	 - Binary mode bases your accuracy on whether or not you hit the note, rather than the timing.
  - **Easily Port Modding Plus Mods to Fusion in 1 Minute**